nimaniarad/P-Value/PValues.md

     ## F-statistic: 13.11 on 3 and 299 DF,  p-value: 4.602e-08

 *chol* & *trestbps* have P-Values close to zero which means they are playing a key role in connection with age.
-Technically, it is said they are statistically significant.
+Technically, it means they are statistically significant, but come on what it means?!

 **The question is what it means exactly?**